Home » Smoker Recipes » Smoked Rump Roast

 What temperature do I need to smoke a roast to?

 This will depend on how well done you want your roast to be.
-The temps are rare: 125F degrees, medium-rare: 130F degrees, medium-well: 140F degrees and well-done: 160F.
-I pull it off when the internal temperature reaches 135F degrees.
+The temperatures are rare: 125F degrees, medium-rare: 130F degrees, medium: 135F degrees, medium-well: 140F degrees and well-done: 160F.
+I pull it off when the internal temperature reaches 135F degrees to get a medium doneness.
 Remember the temperature will continue to slightly rise once it is removed.

 What kind of beer should I use?